MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/hardware.md

   - fcp
 ---

-# Hardware acceleration for Azure IoT Edge vision
+# Hardware acceleration for Azure IoT Edge vision AI

 Computer graphics and artificial intelligence (AI) require large amounts of computing power.
 A critical factor in designing Azure IoT Edge vision AI projects is the degree of hardware acceleration the solution needs.